Genealogy-valued Feller diffusion: Introduction

+This $\U_1$-valued Fleming-Viot process is for suitable paths of the total population size process in \emph{duality} with a \emph{time-changed coalescent}, giving an alternative proof for the well-posedness of the martingale problem for the process $\mfU$.
+This allows also for a \emph{strong} dual representation of the conditional law of the genealogy given the population size process at least in the \emph{critical} case.

 We prove that the $\U$-valued Feller diffusion is in fact a \emph{branching} process in a \emph{generalized sense}; see \cite{ggr_GeneralBranching} for the concept and an alternative proof.
-It is shown that starting with two populations initially, the genealogies associated with these two populations evolve independently if we ``restrict to the top of the tree''.
+Roughly speaking it is shown that given the genealogy at some time $t$ and dividing the population in sub-populations the $s$-tops of the genealogies of the sub-populations at time $t+s$ have evolved independently according to the same mechanisms.
+The $s$-tops are the recent genealogies seen from time $t+s$ backwards up to time $s$.
 This leads to a \Levy{}-Khintchine formula (see \cite{infdiv}) whose \emph{\Levy{} measure on $\U \setminus \{\ntree\}$} we identify here explicitly.
 These results allow then to prove some properties of the genealogies.
-In particular, we obtain explicit decompositions into depth $h$ mono-ancestor subfamilies leading to a \emph{Cox point process representation} on specific semigroups in $\U$ namely in the subspace induced by diameter-$2h$ ultrametric measure spaces.
-The main focus for us is on identifying explicitly the \emph{genealogical \Levy{} measure} on $\U$ and identifying the law of a \emph{mono-ancestor subfamily} (which are the points which the \Levy{} measure selects), for which we give three different representations, namely via a Yule tree, via a time-inhomogeneous coalescent and via an entrance law we get from the \emph{excursion law} of genealogies which we construct.
+In particular, we obtain explicit decompositions into depth $h$ single ancestor subfamilies leading to a \emph{Cox point process representation} on specific semigroups in $\U$ namely in the subspace induced by diameter-$2h$ ultrametric measure spaces.
+The main focus for us is on identifying explicitly the \emph{genealogical \Levy{} measure} on $\U$ and identifying the law of a \emph{single ancestor subfamily} (which are the points which the \Levy{} measure selects), for which we give three different representations: (1) via a Yule tree, (2) via a time-inhomogeneous $\U$-valued coalescent, (3) via an entrance law for the $\U$-valued process which we obtain from the \emph{excursion law} of genealogies which itself will be constructed.
+The analysis of these issues is more difficult in the resampling world and has not been attacked so far successfully due to the dependence between subfamilies.

+In the theory of $\R_+$ or measure-valued branching processes the property of infinite divisibility plays an important role allowing to decompose the state in independent components and to derive Poisson point process decompositions of the states; see e.g.\ Chapter~IV in \cite{LG99} or Section~II.7 in \cite{zbMATH01827859}.
+This happens also on the level of genealogy valued, i.e.\ $\U$-valued, objects as well as we shall show in our framework (and already mentioned above).
+Therefore it is possible to make use of the large number of results in the $\R_+$ or measure-valued case to obtain information about the subfamily decompositions as we call it, to study more model specific questions.
+This has to be explored further in the future.